MetOffice/CSET/docs/source/background/why-cset.rst

-CSET provides a legacy for user-developed evaluation methods and diagnostics to be shared and documented, with :doc:`well-defined working practices and review processes</contributing/index>` to ensure best practice for evaluation and verification linked to physical model, ML model and observational weather and climate data mainly targeting but not restricted to convective- and turbulence-scale model configurations across weather and climate time scales.
+CSET provides a legacy for user-developed evaluation methods and diagnostics to be shared and documented, with :doc:`well-defined working practices and review processes</contributing/index>`.
+It ensures best practice for evaluation and verification linked to physical numerical models, ML models, and observational weather and climate data, primarily targeting convective- and turbulence-scale model configurations, but not limited to them, across weather and climate time scales.
 Therefore, it provides many benefits in reproducibility, portability, accessibility, maintainability, and quality assurance.
 By contributing newly developed diagnostics to CSET you ensure their legacy, ensure their quality